 California Vehicle Code Section 23152(b) makes it unlawful to drive a motor vehicle with a blood alcohol concentration (BAC) of .08 or greater.
 If your BAC is .08 or greater, there is a "presumption" that your ability to drive is impaired.
+CONTACT our office today if you have been arrested for Driving Under the Influence (DUI).
 Even if you are under the per se legal limit of .08 BAC you can be charged with DUI if your ability to drive was impaired.
 Vehicle Code Section 23152(a) says that it is "unlawful for a person who is under the influence of any alcoholic beverage to drive a vehicle."
 The amount of alcohol required for your ability to drive to become impaired depends on a number of factors, including your weight, gender, how fast the drinks were consumed, how much food is in your stomach, and how much time has passed since your last drink.

 The manner of driving is the first piece of evidence that will be used against a person charged with Driving Under the Influence.
 A driver that was involved in an accident or was observed driving erratically will likely face the accusation that this is evidence of impairment.
 Once a DUI investigation begins, police officers will ask the driver to participate in Field Sobriety Tests (FST) to determine if the driver is impaired.
 There are several Standardized FST's that are used during a DUI investigation, the most common being the Horizontal Gaze Nystagmus (HGN), the Walk-and-Turn (WAT), and the One-Leg Stand (OLS) tests.
 Visit our DUI BLOG for a detailed discussion of FST's.
 Police officers who detain an individual suspected of driving under the influence of alcohol in Los Angeles will also frequently use a Preliminary Alcohol Screening (PAS) test, also considered a FST, to measure a person's blood alcohol content.
 The PAS is a portable breathalyzer machine that police officers carry with them in their vehicles.
 If your breath test is .08 or greater, you will likely be immediately placed under arrest for DUI.
 Even if your breath test result is less than .08, if you did poorly on the FST's, were driving erratically, or were involved in an accident, you can still be arrested and charged with DUI.